Maria Sakkari vs. Xinyu Wang: Prediction and Match Betting Odds | China Open

 Maria Sakkari vs. Xinyu Wang Trends and Insights

-- On hard courts, Wang has played 39 matches and averaged 22.8 games per match and 9.7 games per set.
+- Wang has averaged 22.8 games per match and 9.7 games per set in 39 matches on hard courts in the past year, winning 53.1% of those games.

-- Dating back to 2015, Sakkari and Wang have not met on the court.
+- Dating back to 2015, Sakkari and Wang have not played against each other.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.